vivekmathema/Deep3DCCS/README.md

-**A valid templat csv file suitable for both Train and inference/prediction is providded: ./datasets/template.csv** **Note that the column 'exp_ccs' for experimental ccs values are not required for the prediction** **mz_ratio is for information purpose only. it is not requried for training or inference**
+**A valid templat csv file suitable for both Train and inference/prediction is providded: ./datasets/template.csv** **Note that the column 'exp_ccs' for experimental ccs values are not required for the prediction**

 Optional: An identical Microsoft XLS file is included for better annotation and customization of the input data.